-Pirita and her team ends your dispute cost-efficiently and quickly through mediation.
-Over 95 % of the cases Pirita has mediated have settled.
+Pirita ends your dispute cost-efficiently and quickly.
+All disputes Pirita has mediated have been settled.
+Over 95 % of the disputes Pirita has mediated with leading mediators in the U.S. have been settled.

 Please find the most commonly asked questions on mediation answered below.
-Please also find advice on how to get your case to mediation or alternatively, just contact Pirita: +358 407766476 / pvirtanen(at)privatemediator.fi.
+Alternatively you can schedule a call with Pirita: +358 407766476 / pvirtanen(at)privatemediator.fi.

 WHAT IS MEDIATION?

 You can use mediation at any time in your dispute.
-However, the earlier the better.
+However, usually the best time to use mediation is when your own negotiations are stuck or have failed.

 WHAT ARE ADVANTAGES OF MEDIATION?